krishaamer/green-filter-research/research/literature/ai.md

 -   Seeber et al. (2020) proposes a future research agenda for regarding AI assistants as teammates rather than just tools and the implications of such mindset shift.

 ### Conversational AI {#conversational-ai}

+-   People are used to search engines and it will take a little bit time to get familiar with talking to a computer in natural language Bailey (2023).
+NVIDIA founder Jensen Huang makes the idea exceedingly clear, saying “Everyone is a programmer.
+Now, you just have to say something to the computer.”Leswing (2023)

+-   Because AI responses are unreliable some percentage of the time, they require constant oversight (human-in-the-loop) Bailey (2023).

 There are noticeable differences in the quality of the LLM output, which increases with model size.
 Levesque, Davis and Morgenstern (2012) developed the *Winograd Schema Challenge*, looking to improve on the Turing test, by requiring the AI to display an understanding of language and context.
 The test consists of a story and a question, which has a different meaning as the context changes: “The trophy would not fit in the brown suitcase because it was too big” - what does the *it* refer to?
 Humans are able to understand this from context while a computer models would fail.
 Even GPT-3 still failed the test, but later LLMs have been able to solve this test correctly (90% accuracy) Kocijan et al. (2022).
 This is to say AI is in constant development and improving it’s ability to make sense of language.